open-io/ansible-role-openio-oiofs/README.md

 This role supports Centos 7 and Ubuntu 16.04 Xenial.

+The role assumes a local `oioproxy` daemon listening on `localhost:6006`, do not forget to specify its address if the default does not suit your deployment.

-The role assumes a local ECD daemon listening on `localhost:6017`, do not forget to give its address if the default does not suit your deployment.
+The role assumes a local `ECD` daemon listening on `localhost:6017`, do not forget to specify its address if the default does not suit your deployment.

+The role assumes a local & standalone `redis` daemon listening on `localhost:6379`, do not forget to specify its address if the default does not suit your deployment.
+Alternatively you can use a `redis-sentinel` cluster.
+See below for configuration details.

 ## Role Variables